 Successful completion of this certificate can be applied to a Master of Arts (M.A) in International Higher Education.

 Our international partnerships include a dual degree program with the University of Guadalajara (Mexico), a streamlined admissions process for students from Sophia University (Japan) and an exchange option with Yonsei University (South Korea).
 As a result, the students in our classes respresent a wide diversity of backgrounds and experiences.

 Boston College collaborates with key partners around the world, opening international networking opportunities to our students.
 You can also take advantage of the resources of the Boston College Career Center, which offers employment counseling and help with placements in the Greater Boston area.

-This certificate consists of four courses and one field experience for a total of 15 credits.
+This certificate consists of five courses, including one field experience, for a total of 15 credits.

 Students typically take 18 months to complete the program, but it can be completed in 12.

 Students are strongly encouraged to begin the program in the fall semester, but it is possible to begin the program at any time during the year.

 Yes, students can complete the program from a distance.
 Domestic students can also attend classes on campus.